martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Agile innovation in income generation for charities.md

   - /agile-innovation-in-income-generation-for-charities/
 ---

-# Agile innovation in income generation for charities

 Innovation in income generation – NFP Tweetup 19, 11 July 2013 – in 10 tweets.

 This tweetup was actually focused more on ways of working than on income generation, and agile methodology was the big discussion point.